nailbuster/myWebServer/README.md

 # myWebServer
 myWebServer library for esp8266/nodemcu arduino ide.

-Uses Arduino IDE,  ensure latest esp8266 form:  https://github.com/esp8266/Arduino
+Uses Arduino IDE,  ensure latest esp8266 from:  https://github.com/esp8266/Arduino

 Library requires the use of the following 3rd party libraries to be installed: